 These heroes are not driven to mistakes or misdeeds by their own personality flaws and weaknesses.
 When paranormal protagonists like Peter Petrelli (Milo Ventimiglia) get hurt, harm innocent people or put the fate of the planet at risk, it’s because they were deceived by evildoers who pretend to be on their side in order to betray and destroy them (credit card companies).
 They are vulnerable to strange, often biologically engineered strains of viruses; one could wipe out all humanity, another strips people with supernatural abilities of their power.

 Okay, so ultra-creepy ability-sucker evil villain Sylar is, um, MBNA, in this reading?
-And his slicing off the tops of his victims' heads is
+And his slicing off the tops of his victims’ heads is high interest rates?

 Stanley’s not done attacking this nation of whiners, though, taking on all of the “coddled, indulged, and overprotected” Generation Y and the conveniences they take for granted, like, well, cash machines.
 I guess Stanley had to walk uphill through the snow to get her dollar bills when she was our age?
 Well, however old she is, she’s definitely curmudgeonly: just yesterday, her article on sitcoms decried the loosening of our nation’s taboos as leading directly to unfunny dreck like CBS’ Worst Week.
 Right: If only women still covered their ankles, maybe we’d have some better TV comedies!